stealth/grab/README.md

            (similar to grep on a binary)
  -L     -- machine has low mem; half chunk-size (default 1GB)
            may be used multiple times
- -I     -- enable highlighting of matches
+ -I     -- enable highlighting of matches (useful)
- -c <n> -- Use n cores in parallel (useless and even slower in most situations)
+ -n <n> -- Use n cores in parallel (recommended for flash/SSD)
            n <= 1 uses single-core
  -r     -- recurse on directory
  -R     -- same as -r